truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme-uboot-config.md

 ## U-Boot devicetree binary (DTB)

-As you may already know, U-Boot has been using Devicetree configuration model for a while now - a feature also used by Linux Kernel for the embedded world.
+As you may already know, U-Boot has been using devicetree configuration model for a while now - a feature also used by Linux Kernel for the embedded world.
 This enables replaceable or selectable configurations files (files with different configs for the same board) that can be selected at run-time, and without having to re-compile the whole of U-Boot again.

 See here:
 [U-Boot doc and devicetree](https://u-boot.readthedocs.io/en/latest/develop/devicetree/control.html)

-The downside is that you must now load a devicetree binary file .dtb for U-Boot to run.
+The downside is that you must now load a devicetree binary file .dtb for U-Boot SPL and main U-Boot to run.

 But, because we just want to use it for debugging purposes; be able to run U-Boot SPL from OpenOCD or GDB, and setup/initialise the board for us, it is not convenient to load a separate file.